radiantlogic-v8/documentation-new/documentation/configuration/data-sources/schemas.md

 ### Relationships

 If relationships exist in a database and are not explicitly declared in the system catalog, then the schema extraction process does not capture them.
 Some relationships are created implicitly (exist in the application, but are not recorded within the database dictionary).
-This is fine if you do not need to build a virtual view based on the relationships.
-On the other hand, if you want to use the existing relationships to build virtual views, then you must define the relationships in the schema file.
+This is fine if you do not need to build an identity view based on the relationships.
+On the other hand, if you want to use the existing relationships to build identity views, then you must define the relationships in the schema file.

 To evaluate missing relationships in the schema file, you need a working knowledge of the underlying database application on which the schema is based.
 Once you have determined which relationships are missing, you can declare them by using the Define Relationships option from the right-click menu available when an object is selected.
 For more information, see [Declaring Implicit Relationships](#declaring-implicit-relationships).